 As for the veggies, they offer soulful Jill Scott Collard Greens, D’Angelo Candied Yams, 24K Magic Sweet Corn and much more.

 The meat options range from the Snoop Dogg Smoked Chicken to serving up Serena Honey Sriracha Salmon.
-Great news, “The Hip Hop Brunch is coming back in October,” said Gerald.
+Great news, “The Hip Hop Brunch is coming back in October,” said Gerard.

 The Beyoncé Lavender Lemonade is a very popular drink.
 The Jay Z Sweet Tea is an amber and caramel tinted beverage brewed to near perfection.